STOmics/cellbin2/README.md

 # Execute the demo (takes ~30-40 minutes on GPU hardware)
 python demo.py
 ```

+**Quick start:**
+We provide ready-to-use environment packages for both Linux and Windows.
+Simply download, unzip, and follow our [Quick Start](docs/v2/PREPACKAGED_ENV.md) to get started in minutes.

 **Performance Note:**
 We strongly recommend using GPU acceleration for optimal performance.
 Below is the runtime comparison of two processing modes for an S1 chip (1cm² chip area):